TruenoDB/trueno/README.md

 ###References:
- [^footn]: The **Apache Cassandra** database is the right choice when you need scalability and high availability without compromising performance.
+ [^1]: The **Apache Cassandra** database is the right choice when you need scalability and high availability without compromising performance.